nkpatro/catcoin/doc/build-osx.md

 Running
 -------

-Litecoin Core is now available at `./src/bluecoind`
+Bluecoin Core is now available at `./src/bluecoind`

 Before running, it's recommended that you create an RPC configuration file.